meltano/meltano-codespace-ready/README.md

 If everything works as expected, Meltano should extract the CSV and dump it as a "stream" onto standard output inside the terminal.

-# Step 4 - Add a loader
+# Step 4 - add a loader

 Next add a loader to load our data into a local duckdb: